 APL employs all Apollo group staff, including underwriters, claims and reinsurance staff.
-APL provides the services of these staff and its partners to ASML to enable it to provide the services as managing agent for the syndicate.
+APL provides the services of these staff and its partners to ASML to enable it to function as managing agent for the syndicate.
 APL also incurs a large proportion of the expenses in respect of operating the syndicate.
-The cost of these services and expenses are recharged to ASML which in turn recharges these to the syndicate on a basis that reflects its usage of resources.
-The total amount recharged by ASML to the 2016 year of account was \$11,282,000, this had been settled and nothing was outstanding at the year-end.
+The cost of these services and expenses are recharged to ASML which in turn recharges these to the syndicate on a basis that reflects its usage of resources, all recharges being without any mark up on cost.
+The total amount recharged by ASML to the 2017 year of account was \$16,319,000, this had been settled and nothing was outstanding at the year-end.